Introduction to Interactive Communication authoring UI

 When you select a component, you see a toolbar that lets you work with it.
 You get options to cut, paste, move, and specify properties of the components.
 Your options are:

-B.Edit Rules: When you tap Edit Rules, Rule Editor appears in which you can edit and create rules for the selected component.
+B.Edit Rules: When you select Edit Rules, Rule Editor appears in which you can edit and create rules for the selected component.
 In Rule Editor, you can also select other form objects (components) and edit/create rules for those form objects.

 C.Copy: You can use the copy option to copy a component and paste it in other places in the Interactive Communication.